Unique Things to Do in Crete in October: Crete in the Fall!

 Temperatures are still high in October, yet mornings and evenings are cooler.
 Dressing in layers is the answer!

-Pack all your beach stuff, including bikinis, a couple of swimming suits, flip flops, sunscreen, and a hat.
+Pack all your beach stuff, including bikinis, a couple of swimming suits, flip-flops, sunscreen, and a hat.
 Swimming shoes turn out useful when visiting pebbled beaches.

 If you plan to do outdoor sports or activities, try to include clothes that can be great for hot days but that can also keep you warm if the temperatures drop.
-I’m obsessed with these pants which double as shorts.
-My kids love them too!
-I also carry with me this ultra-lightweight jacket but any raincoat can work.

 Don’t forget a good pair of hiking shoes and a comfortable backpack for day trips